yoniPini/AnomalyDetector/README.md

 			• Install FG simulator from https://www.flightgear.org/  (under their license, regardless of this project)
 			• .net FRAMEWORK 4.7.2
-			• if you will use the default plugins you should also make sure that cpp for windows installed on your pc I don't excactly the compoments, but if you install "Desktop development with c++", espacilly the "windows 10 sdk"
+			• if you will use the default plugins you should also make sure that cpp for windows installed on your pc I don't know excactly the compoments, but if you install "Desktop development with c++", espacilly the "windows 10 sdk"
 						"msvc"
 						"c++ core desktop features"